cusey/DockerExamples/Case2/README.md

 nginx               1.14                ecc98fc2f376        8 days ago          109MB
 ```

-## Step 3: Running a container from the image
+## Step 3: Running a container from the image.
+Open the Webpage which is served up from the container.
 **Syntax:**

 ```